Chapter Four: Student Policies

 - 40% from the 11th day through the 15th day of the quarter

-This schedule applies to fall, winter and spring quarters and is prorated from summer
+This schedule applies to fall, winter and spring quarters and is prorated for summer quarter.

 Requests for students to have all or part of their tuition and fees refunded, to the original funder, and/or a withdrawal may be considered due to any of the following reasons:

-- Medical reasons in accordance with the RCW.
+- Medical reasons in accordance to the RCW1,

-- Military service members called to service in accordance with the RCW.
+- Military Servicemembers called to service in accordance to the RCW2,,

-- Extreme hardships at the discretion and approval of the Director of Enrollment Services or designee.
+- or Extreme Hardships, at the discretion and approval of the Director of Enrollment Services or designee.

 |Number:||4.130||Legal Authority:||RCW 28B.15.624, RCW 28B.10.912|